Beacon-Heart/Heart_Beacon/README.md

 TIME SERIES DATABASE: is a software system that is optimized for handling time series data, arrays of numbers indexed by time (a datetime or a datetime range).
 In some fields these time series are called profiles, curves, or traces.
 A time series of stock prices might be called a price curve.
 A time series of energy consumption might be called a load profile. https://en.wikipedia.org/wiki/Time_series_database LINK

 TRADE REFERENCE CURRENCY TERRA TRC: Terra (The Trade Reference Currency, TRC) is the name of a possible "world currency".
 The concept was proposed by Belgian economist and expert on monetary systems Bernard A. Lietaer in 2001, based on a similar proposal from the 1930s.The currency is meant to be based on a basket of the 9-12 most important commodities (according to their importance in worldwide trade).
-Lietaer opines this would provide a currency that wouldn't suffer from inflation: Terra = reference unit defined as standardized basket of key internationally traded commodities & services.
+Lietaer states that this would provide a currency that would not suffer from inflation: Terra = reference unit defined as standardized basket of key internationally traded commodities & services.
 Example: 100 Terra = 1 barrel of oil / + 10 bushels of wheat / + 20 kg of copper+ 1/10 of ounce of gold.
 NB: any standardizable good or service can be included.
 Similar stability to gold standard, but with basket instead of single commodity (more stable than any one component).
 Terra is Inflation-resistant by definition.
 The basic principle emerged from early concepts presented in an article in the French newspaper "Le Fédériste" on 1 January 1933.
 The idea to establish a "L'Europa – monnaie de la paix", in English "Europe - Money of peace", was given birth.
 The idea was enthusiastically picked up by Lietaer during an educational journey.
 LINK: https://en.wikipedia.org/wiki/Terra_(currency)

-The Terra TRC: A Global Complementary Currency to Stabilize the World Economy. .
-The currency may be be based for example, on a basket of the 9 to 12 most important commodities according to their importance in worldwide trade.
-The basic principle emerged from early concepts presented in an article in the French newspaper "Le Fédériste" on 1 January 1933.
-The idea to establish a "L'Europa – monnaie de la paix", in English "Europe - Money of peace".
 "According to Lietaer in his influential The Future of Money, there is a four-tiered monetary system for the future.
-People and businesses will routinely and comfortably deal in this multiple currency system, just as we today use all kinds of value cards, air miles, vouchers, credit and debit cards and virtual currencies in the course of our lives.
+People and businesses will routinely deal in this multiple currency system, as we use all kinds of value cards, air miles, vouchers, credit and debit cards and virtual (cryptographic “crypto”) Complementary currencies CC.

 The first tier of this monetary structure would be a ‘global reference currency’, which is not linked to nation states as such.
-This currency, which is what the Terra is supposed to evolve into, is there to provide a steady reliable type of money that can be used for international trade.
-The Terra will be based on internationally traded items like gold, copper, and wheat.
-It appears that Lietaer believes that this kind of new world currency could morph into being from various corporate scrips used in cashless trade between businesses today.
-In the US, 400,000 businesses are linked to about 700 barter exchanges, which results in $8.5 billion in cashless trade.
-It seems that this kind of trade rips along at 15% a year, three times the speed of dollar commercial exchanges.
+This currency provides a steady reliable type of money that can be used for international trade based on internationally traded items like gold, copper, and wheat.
+Lietaer believes this kind of new world currency could morph into being from various corporate scrips used in cashless trade between businesses.

+“Apparently, in the US, 400,000 businesses are linked to about 700 barter exchanges, which results in $8.5 billion in cashless trade.
+It seems that this kind of trade rips along at 15% a year, three times the speed of dollar commercial exchanges”.

 A second tier in this monetary structure would be, for example, certain multinational currencies utilized by what would be deemed as geopolitically-close countries.
 This could include say the NAFTA dollar, the Euro, and an ASEAN (the 10-member Association of Southeast Asian Nations) currency.

 On the third level, we have some remaining national currencies which run within or outside the multinational currency regions.
 But this time, individual states no longer have the monopoly in issuance of currency.

-At the fourth level, we have CCs/new money as has been discussed.
+At the fourth level, we have CCs/new money.
 To Lietaer, these CCs could have an expanded role and greater influence, as they may be widely used and exchanged through community internet clearing houses.
-The Terra, as it is envisaged now, would have evolved from this category.
-What we need to look at in some detail is what the Terra is and how this may affect its future as a world reference currency.

 The Terra is a CC that would be issued by a nation’s central bank.
-As outlined by Lietaer in his seminal “A ‘Green’ Convertible Currency”, what we will have is a “commodity-based currency, [for ] a…New Currency backed by a basket of from three to a dozen different commodities for which there are existing international commodity markets.
+As outlined by Lietaer in his seminal “A ‘Green’ Convertible Currency”, what we will have is a “commodity-based currency, for a New Currency backed by a basket of from three to a dozen different commodities for which there are existing international commodity markets.
 For instance, 100 New Currency could be worth 0.05 ounces of gold, plus 3 ounces of silver, plus 15 pounds of copper, plus 1 barrel of oil, plus 5 pounds of wool.”
 This CC/new money is therefore backed by the valuation of the commodities in the basket at the value of the national currency of the society it originates from.
 So in the US, the value of the basket, in terms of USD, will determine the exchange rate between those trading in USD for the Terra in America.
 The Terra would work in tandem with the national currency and is not a new money that supplants everything else in its wake.
 As the Terra TRC (Trade Reference Currency) White Paper by Takashi Kiuchi, Chairman of The Future 500, states:

 “The Terra is designed as a complementary currency operating in parallel with national currencies.
 Therefore, everything that exists today as monetary and financial products or practices continues to exist.
-The Terra mechanism is only one additional option available for those international economic actors who voluntarily choose to use it.” https://www.lietaer.com/2010/01/terra/
+The Terra mechanism is only one additional option available for those international economic actors who voluntarily choose to use it.”

+TRC Trade Reference Currency SOURCE: https://www.lietaer.com/2010/01/terra/

 SPATIAL ECONOMETRICS: See Dictionary of Economics LINK http://dictionaryofeconomics.com/article?id=pde2008_S000195 See also: